 TIME: 7 p.m., doors open at 6:15 p.m.

 WHERE: Dorton Arena at State Fairgrounds, Raleigh

 “Your support means a lot.
-We sincerely hope that our actions will warrant your continued support in the future,” said PFFPNC President Tom Brewer.
+We sincerely hope that our actions will warrant your continued support in the future,” said PFFPNC President Scott Mullins.
 “The fire fighters of our nation are rated as having one of the most hazardous occupations in terms of death and injury.
 Working with citizens of North Carolina communities, perhaps we can change these statistics.”